annaesvensson/yellow-install/README.md

 `content/shared/page-new-blog.md` = content file for new blog page
 `content/shared/page-error-404.md` = content file for error page
 `system/extensions/yellow-system.ini` = file with system settings
+`system/extensions/yellow-language.ini` = file with language settings
 `system/extensions/yellow-user.ini` = file with user settings
-`system/extensions/yellow-language.ini` = file with language settings

 The log file can be found in file `system/extensions/yellow-website.log`.

 ## Installation

-This extension is part of the [standard installation](https://github.com/datenstrom/yellow).
+This extension is part of the [standard installation](https://github.com/datenstrom/yellow) and cannot be installed individually.

 ## Developer